About

 • Gives occasional public talks at the Foundling Museum

 • Organises an annual outing for members.
 This can take place at any point during the year but is usually in early summer.
-Recent outings have included a trip to the Ashmolean Museum prints and drawings study room, and a guided tour of the British Library’s Georgians Revealed exhibition
+Recent outings have included a trip to the Ashmolean Museum prints and drawings study room, a guided tour of the British Library’s Georgians Revealed exhibition and in June 2023 a curator talk and visit to the Queen’s Gallery exhibition Style & Society: Dressing the Georgians.

 • Keeps members informed of pertinent exhibitions, events, talks, publications, and other news via an invitation-only listserv